LordZed86/DeQueue/ARCHITECTURE.md

 # DeQueue — Architecture & Porting Strategy

 This document captures the _reasoning_ behind technical decisions, not just the decisions themselves.
-It's the expanded version of what's summarized in `.claude/CLAUDE.md`.
-Update this as new platforms get built and assumptions get tested against reality.
+Update this as new platforms get built and assumptions get tested against reality. this will most likely be integrated into the design doc in coming commits

 ---